Editing shapes in the Inspector

 Click and drag a shape’s center point crosshairs to change its rotational axis

-You can commit your changes and reset the rotation value to 0° by flattening the shape with Layer > Combine > Flatten.
+You can apply your changes and reset the rotation value to 0° by flattening the shape with Layer > Combine > Flatten.

 Editing shapes in vector editing mode